Factors Affecting the 1970 Quarter Value

 The obverse of the coin showcases a left-facing profile of George Washington, the first President of the United States, designed by John Flanagan.
 Washington is depicted with the word "LIBERTY" inscribed above his head and the motto "IN GOD WE TRUST" to his left.
 Below Washington's portrait is the year of issue, "1970."

-The reverse of the coin presents an image of a heraldic eagle with spread wings perched on a bundle of arrows with two olive branches beneath it, symbolizing readiness for war but a desire for peace.
+The reverse of the coin features an image of a heraldic eagle with spread wings, perched on a bundle of arrows with two olive branches beneath it, symbolizing readiness for war yet a desire for peace.
 Above the eagle is the inscription "UNITED STATES OF AMERICA," and below it is the denomination "QUARTER DOLLAR."

 The phrase "E PLURIBUS UNUM," meaning "Out of many, one," is inscribed between the eagle and the denomination, emphasizing the unity of the states.